-Reason 2: Key is not functioning.
+Key is not functioning.
 Sometimes the key wears down until it no longer retains its shape.
-The key may also snap or bend, rendering it useless.
-Some more high-tech keys may be laser-etched or have wireless codes that the car scans to ensure that they are the proper keys.
+It may also snap or bend, rendering it useless.
+Some more high-tech keys may be laser-etched or have wireless codes the car scans to ensure they are the correct keys.
 While this is great for security, damaging these codes can render an otherwise fine key useless.
-A common problem that is becoming more present every year is the issue of having a broken remote built into a working key.
+There is also the growing problem of having a broken remote built into a functioning key.
 The key can be used to lock and unlock the doors and turn on the car, but the malfunctioning remote reduces convenience.
-Also, a malfunctioning remote can unpredictably unlock the doors from afar in some cases.
 Always check the battery in the remote first to see if that's the problem.
-For security reasons, any issues with the keys or locks needs to be addressed immediately.
+For security reasons, any issues with the keys or locks need to be addressed immediately.

-Step 1: Obtain VIN.
-First get the VIN number from the dashboard or engine bay of the car that needs a replacement key made.
-Also record the exact make, model, and year of the vehicle.
+1. Obtain VIN.
+First, get the vehicle identification number (VIN) from the dashboard or engine bay of the car.
+Note the exact make, model, and year of the vehicle.
 If the VIN is hard to find, check out the vehicle’s title or insurance paperwork to find out.

-Step 2: If your car is old, contact a locksmith.
+2. Contact a locksmith.
 Older cars, especially those made by non-luxury manufacturers, have the easiest keys to replace.
-Making a call to the local auto locksmith can solve the whole problem in some cases.
-This works for a number of cars, and a locksmith can end up saving you a lot of money compared to a dealership.
+Making a call to the local auto locksmith can solve the whole problem in many cases.
+Additionally, a locksmith can end up saving you a lot of money compared to a dealership.

-Step 5: If the key is very complex, have dealer replace it.
-If none of the above options are viable, then it is likely that your key is much more complex for security purposes.
+4. If the key is very complex, have the dealership replace it.
+If none of the above options are viable, then you likely have a key with complex features for security purposes.
 The replacement may only be available through the manufacturer, and ordering the key may take a week or two.
 If this is the case, go to the dealership where the car was bought and see if either the warranty will cover the cost, or if the dealership will provide a discount to satisfy their customer.

-Step 6: Consider price vs reliability.
-Many cars use fully electric keys these days, and these often barely resemble an actual key.
-If one of these breaks, and the batteries are not dead, then ordering a new one is necessary.
-Sometimes they are cheaper to get online, but going through a dealership is a more secure bet.
-Some you can program yourself, at home.
+5. Consider price versus reliability.
+Many cars use keyless entry devices these days — and they usually barely resemble an actual key.
+If one of these breaks and the batteries are not dead, then ordering a new car key is necessary.
+Sometimes, they cost little to purchase online, but going through a dealership is a more secure bet.
+You can even program certain keys yourself, at home.
 Others must be programmed by a professional.
-In some cases, the key is programmed at the factory and then sent out to the customer.
-This is only the case with a few very high-end manufacturers.
+In some cases, the key is programmed at the factory and then sent to the customer, but this is only the case with a few high-end manufacturers.

 Security is important, and an unlocked door can ruin a car just as quickly as a seized engine under the right circumstances.
-Replacing keys can be expensive, so be prepared (and if it turns out to be a cheap fix, you will be pleasantly surprised).
+Car key replacement can be expensive, so be prepared.
 Always try to go through a locksmith when possible.
-Doing some research ahead of time can save frustration down the road.
+Researching prices ahead of time can save frustration down the road.